the-united-nations-2025/reddit-world-mirror/RedditWorldMirror.md

 * The red bars (positive correlation) confirm that features like LIWC_Anger and VADER Negative sentiment are strongly linked to conflict links (LINK_SENTIMENT=−1).
 * The green bars (negative correlation) confirm that positive features like LIWC_Posemo and VADER Positive sentiment are strongly linked to friendly links (LINK_SENTIMENT=+1).

-This confirms the data is viable for reconstructing the history of the 2014–2017 era.
+This confirms that the data is viable for reconstructing the history of the 2014–2017 era to understand what happened to Earth.

+{% include Try1.html %}

  Now let's move on to the history timeline.

 ## Bottom-up approach